You are now in the main content area

 Following her doctoral studies and prior to joining Toronto Met, she taught industrial and systems engineering and ergonomics at University of Waterloo and Rochester Institute of Technology (New York), and managed a research and policy unit in the Prevention Division of the Workplace Safety & Insurance Board of Ontario.

 Dr. Woodcock has served on a wide variety of other local, provincial, national and international boards and councils including the Accessibility Standards Advisory Council for Ontario and Boards of The Canadian Hearing Society, the National Captioning Institute, Centennial College of Applied Arts and Technology, the Canadian National Exhibition, and others.
-Dr. Woodcock received the inaugural Safety Impact Award from the Technical Standards and Safety Authority in 2015 and ASTM F24 Appreciation Award in 2017.
+Dr. Woodcock received the inaugural Safety Impact Award from the Technical Standards and Safety Authority in 2015 and ASTM F24 Appreciation Award in 2017, and was named to the Blooloop 50 Theme Park Influencers list in 2020.
 In addition to awards within the university, her service has also been recognized with honours including the Ontario Medal for Good Citizenship and by professional societies and community organizations including the Citizenship Award from the Canadian Council of Professional Engineers and Association of Professional Engineers of Ontario, University of Waterloo Faculty of Engineering Alumni Achievement Medal, and I. King Jordan Award from the Association of Late-Deafened Adults.
 She is the longest tenured Deaf professor in Canada and was the first Deaf woman to receive a PhD in Engineering.

 Teaching responsibilities: